biol7210-genomes/assemblers/AlignGraph.md

 #AlignGraph

 ###Overview:
-AlignGraph is an assembly software that extends and joins de novo-assembled contigs or scaffolds assisted by a reference genome of a closely related organism.
-By guiding the assembly process with reference genomes, AlignGraph improves assemblies
+AlignGraph is a "reference-assisted assembly approach."
+Guided by a reference genome of a closely related organism, AlignGraph extends and joins de novo-assembled contigs or scaffolds.
+This approach will likely become the default option for many genome sequencing projects.

 Advantage: Since it is a de Bruijn graph-based method, AlignGraph solves limitations associated with heuristic extension methods used in de novo assembly